albert-gonzalez/zeldify-your-name/README.md

 ##Install
 Go to zeldify-your-name path and execute

-`npm install`
+`npm start`

-This command will install the node modules, it will execute bower install and it will start the http-server Open the url `localhost:8000` in your browser
+This command will install the node modules, it will execute bower install, it will build the js and css and it will start the http-server

+Open the url `localhost:8000` in your browser

 ##Build JS and CSS distribution